mxashlynn/CuteSV/Documentation/SPEC.md

 - Each Grid is concluded by a set of Records.
     - There are precisely as many Records per Grid as there are Fields in the Header, so that all Grid Collections represent square arrays of data.
     - Because the size of each Grid is known in advance, no termination marker is required.
-- The file ends at the conclusion of the last Grid Collection.
+- The file ends at the conclusion of the last Grid.

 ## Notes On Compatibility